heartacker/VariableBox.Avalonia/README.md

 ### VariableBox.Themes

-To make Ursa controls show up in your application, you need to reference to a theme package designed for VariableBox.
+To make VariableBox controls show up in your application, you need to reference to a theme package designed for VariableBox.

 **YOU do not need any other VariableBox package now**

-- `vbox:SemiTheme` is a theme package for Ursa inspired by Semi Design.
+- `vbox:SemiTheme` is a theme package for VariableBox inspired by Semi Design.
    >you need to `add package Semi.Avalonia` frist

 - `vbox:SimpleTheme` is compatible with `<SimpleTheme/>`